awps/smk-sidebar-generator/src/readme.txt

 * Drag to sort sidebar position.

 ####How to install this plugin?
-Like any other Wordpress plugin. <br />
+Like any other WordPress plugin. <br />
 Drop `smk-sidebar-generator` to `wp-content/plugins/`.<br />
 More info here: http://codex.wordpress.org/Managing_Plugins#Installing_Plugins